-What are some of the unusual symptoms of the new coronavirus?
+What are some of the unusual symptoms of COVID-19?

 Answer From William F. Marshall, III M.D.